AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

     be left alone, but it will result in an error that will terminate :program:`oiiotool`.

+.. option:: --max
+            --maxc <value>
+            --maxc <value0,value1,value2...>
+            --min
+            --minc <value>
+            --minc <value0,value1,value2...>

+    Replace the *two* top images with a new image that is the pixel-by-pixel maximum of those images (`--max`) or minimum (`--min`) of the corresponding pixels of each image, or the min/max of each pixel of one image with a constant color (`--maxc`, `--minc`).

+    For `--maxc` and `--minc`, if a single constant value is given, it will be used for all color channels.
+Alternatively, a series of comma-separated constant values (with no spaces) may be used to specifiy a different value to add to each channel in the image.

+    Examples:

+        oiiotool imageA.tif imageB.tif --min -o minimum.tif

+        # Clamp all channels to a mimimum of 0 (all negative values are
+        # changed to 0).
+        oiiotool input.exr --minc 0.0 -o nonegatives.exr

 .. option:: --clamp

     Replace the top image with a copy in which pixel values have been